AUGUST 2020 ALB4 – WE ARE BACK!!!

 After spending five months not doing much fishing, it was great to finally get back out on the water and do what we do best and love: take our clients fishing, especially for Barramundi.

-With only four anglers and somewhat trying conditions due to the southeasterly trade winds that blow during this time, this week still produced some hot fishing sessions for the ever-hard-pulling Trevally and Queenfish and spectacular Barramundi.
+With only four anglers and somewhat trying conditions, due to the southeasterly trade winds that blow during this time, this week still produced some hot fishing sessions for the ever-hard-pulling Trevally and queenfish, as well as spectacular Barramundi.

-The week started with our first stopover at one location, where we fished large mudflats on the run-in (flood) tide for Barramundi, beaching the tenders on the mud and waiting for the fish to come to us.
-This produced a few fish but was not up to expectations, so the father and son team decided to go and play with some large Trevally and other assortments of palagis with success.
-The new angler to the Iron Lady Barramundi team and his fishing partner opted to go to one of my big Barramundi spots and take their chances at a big girl.
-Not to be disappointed, after catching and releasing a few fish in the 60cm to 75cm range, Paul got the bite he was looking for, and after what seemed forever, a solid Barramundi was landed.
-This fish measured 118cm and now stands as Pauls’s PB and “Australian Sportfishing Charters” best fish so far for 2020.
+The week started with our first stopover at one location, where we fished extensive mudflats on the run-in (flood) tide for Barramundi, beaching the tenders on the mud and waiting for the fish to come to us.
+This produced a few fish but fell short of expectations.
+Our father-and-son team decided to go after some large Trevally and mixed palagis, achieving success.
+The new angler to the Iron Lady barramundi team and his fishing partner opted to go to one of my big barramundi spots and take their chances at a big girl.
+Not to be disappointed, after catching and releasing a few fish in the 60cm to 75cm range, Paul got the bite he was looking for, and after what seemed forever, he landed a solid Barramundi.
+This fish measured 118cm and now stands as Paul’s PB and “Australian Sportfishing Charters” best fish so far for 2020.
 (Full catch on our YouTube) https://youtu.be/a5nFHq_-VLs

 The following day, I decided to give the boys some fishing mayhem, and after taking them to Hells Gate and the Pinnacle, the need for catching anything pelagic was realised.
-Some of the fish they caught were Golden Trevally, Tea Leaf Trevally, Brassy Trevally, Giant Trevally, Queenfish, Barracuda, Golden Snapper and Black Jewfish, to name but a few, all caught on mainly Z-Man Lures Australia soft plastics.
+Some of the fish they caught included Golden Trevally, Tea Leaf Trevally, Brassy Trevally, Giant Trevally, Queenfish, Barracuda, Golden Snapper, and Black Jewfish, to name a few, all caught primarily on Z-Man Lures Australia soft plastics.

-The remainder of the trip was spent casting for Barramundi in Trees, sunken snags, rock bars, and mudflats.
-Some of the fishing at the beginning was a little slow, finding fish here and there but consistently adding to the fish count.
-Then, as the week went on, the fishing picked up with a few hot sessions, making for a great end to a memorable week.
+The remainder of the trip was spent casting for Barramundi in trees, sunken snags, rock bars, and mudflats.
+Some of the fishing at the beginning was slow, with fish found here and there, but consistently adding to the fish count.
+Then, as the week progressed, the fishing intensified with a few hot sessions, culminating in a great end to a memorable week.

 Enjoy the Pics – Captain Dan